English

 Knowledge Base

-You have probably heard of omega 3, but did you know there are two other omega fatty acids?
-Namely omega 6 and omega 9.
+You've probably heard of omega 3, but did you know there are two other omega fatty acids?
+Namely, omega 6 and omega 9.
 One is polyunsaturated, the other monounsaturated.
 One is essential, the other is not.
-However, what they have in common is that they both offer health benefits.
-Read on to discover everything about these omega fatty acids, from what they are and where they can be found, to their importance for your body and health.
+Read on to discover everything about these omega fatty acids, from what they are and where they are found, to their importance for your body and health.

 Omega 6 fatty acids, also known as n-6 fatty acids, are polyunsaturated fatty acids.
 The most common omega 6 fatty acid is linoleic acid (LA).
-Linoleic acid is an essential fatty acid, meaning our body cannot produce it on its own and you must obtain it through your diet.
+Linoleic acid is an essential fatty acid.
+This means that our body cannot produce linoleic acid on its own, and you must obtain it through your diet.
 Other forms of omega 6 fatty acids include gamma-linolenic acid (GLA) and arachidonic acid (AA).
 AA and GLA are not essential fatty acids.
-From linoleic acid, GLA and AA can be produced by the body.
+The body can produce GLA and AA from linoleic acid.

-• Linoleic acid is mainly found in vegetable oils such as sunflower oil, corn oil, and soybean oil, but also in margarine and low-fat spreads.
+• Linoleic acid is primarily found in vegetable oils such as sunflower oil, corn oil, and soybean oil, as well as in margarine and low-fat spreads.

-• Gamma-linolenic acid is found in evening primrose oil, borage oil, and black currant.
+• Gamma-linolenic acid is found in evening primrose oil, borage oil, and blackcurrant oil.

-• Arachidonic acid is present in meat, poultry, fish, eggs, and dairy products.
+• Arachidonic acid is found in meat, poultry, fish, eggs, and dairy products.

 Among the omega 6 fatty acids, only linoleic acid has an approved health claim: